zhumingcheng697/Rate-My-Classes-Pro/README.md

 - Fullscreen web app on iOS
 - Multiple-tab support on web
 - `mask-icon` on Safari for Mac
+- Track starred classes, schedules, and overall rating on Apple Watch

 ## Tech Stack